-The strategies in this post help you to solve the shared mailbox performance issues.
+The strategies in this post will help you solve shared mailbox performance issues.

 When you start Microsoft Outlook, switch folders, or synchronize email, you may experience slow performance.
-You have many shared folders or mailboxes, or both, open in Outlook.
-In the case with a shared calendar, modifications or additions cannot be made until the program is finished syncing updates.
+You have many shared folders, mailboxes, or both, open in Outlook.
+In the case of a shared calendar, modifications or additions cannot be made until the program is finished syncing updates.

 Reduce the number of shared folders or mailboxes that you have open in Outlook.
 To do this, you must first determine whether you have shared folders or shared mailboxes open.
-If you have shared mailboxes open, you must also determine how they are opened, such as being opened manually as an additional mailbox or being opened because of AutoMapping.
+If you have shared mailboxes open, you must also determine how they are opened, such as whether they are opened manually as an additional mailbox or whether they are opened because of AutoMapping.